qwd/dev-site/content/en/android-sdk-redirection.md

 ---
-title: Android SDK 文档已迁移
+title: Android SDK Documentation Has Been Moved
-description: 和风天气 Android SDK 文档已迁移至 GitHub 仓库，旧文档 URL 将跳转至此通知页。
+description: QWeather Android SDK documentation has moved to GitHub.
+Legacy documentation URLs redirect to this notice.
 seoType: WebPage
 translationKey: android-sdk-redirection
 aliases: